 When the trails of Nepal were opened, Everest Base Camp became the premier goal for many adventurous walkers.
 This stunning trek visits both the base camp and Kala Patar (5643m), a viewpoint recognised as the best vantage point to see Mount Everest.
 After exploring the temples, shrines, bazaars and restaurants of Kathmandu we take an exciting mountain flight to Lukla, the gateway to the Everest region.
 From the airstrip we trek north through pine forest to the bustling Sherpa 'capital', Namche Bazaar, from where we head to the magnificent Thyangboche Monastery.
 Here, in the shadow of the Everest massif and Ama Dablam and surrounded by mani walls, chortens and prayer flags, our stay is sure to be one of the highlights of our trek.
 As we ascend, the alpine scenery becomes more rugged and we climb above the tree line to reach Dingboche in the Imja Valley for further acclimatisation and exploration.
 It is then a steady ascent following glacial moraines to Lobuje and then to our lodge at Gorak Shep, from where we then trek to the historic site of Everest Base Camp.
 Finally we ascend to the summit of Kala Patar for brilliant views of Mount Everest and a breathtaking panorama of the world's highest mountains, before returning to Pheriche and then on back to Kathmandu.

-Please note that this trip will not run in 2016 due to minimal client numbers and operator feedback.
-Please check Peregrine's PHEG - Everest Base Camp & Gokyo Lakes for a similar trekking trip.
+Please note that this trip will be discontinued in 2016.
+Check out Peregrine's PHEG - Everest Base Camp & Gokyo Lakes for a similar trip in the region.

 Why we love it